 -identify kiwi that have moved outside the project area and bring back those that are vulnerable to predation

 -determine the location and size of home ranges and how these have changed over time

 -monitor breeding activity

 Once breeding activity is identified the kiwi nest is found and infrared cameras installed nearby to determine whether a chick hatches and what predators visit the nest.
 The first chick in the Flora for decades hatched in December 2012.
-The following season 4 chicks hatched and in the 2014-15 breeding season 7 kiwi pairs are incubating.
+To date 19 chicks have hatched from 42 monitored incubation attempts.

 All our monitoring data is shared with DOC and other kiwi projects so that we can all learn more about this rare and special bird.
 The kiwi project is time consuming and relatively expensive.
 Friends of Flora is grateful to all our sponsors for their support over the years.

 Click here to keep up to date with our latest news

 The Blake Ambassadors is a programme run by the Sir Peter Blake Trust that sends young people to work on environmental and heritage projects.
 Natalie de Burgh, is currently working in your Flora project area.
 She is recording her experiences on a blog: Click here